-All the more reason to look after your existing ones and show them how much you appreciate their custom.
+All the more reason to look after your existing ones and show them how much you appreciate their business!

-This is one autoresponder email example worth incorporating into your email marketing strategy.
+This is one autoresponder email example definitely worth incorporating into your email marketing strategy.

-To drive traffic towards and encourage engagement with your social channels, why not send a dedicated ‘follow us on social media’ email?
+To drive traffic toward and encourage engagement with your social channels, why not send a dedicated ‘follow us on social media’ email?

-This email is ideal for new subscribers as part of their onboarding process.
+This email is ideal for new subscribers as a part of their onboarding process.